 In this age of convenience and impatience, we expect a lot from our technology.
 One of the most important expectations, especially for the younger generation, is that our technology be intuitive.
 Young people don’t want to spend their time reading manuals and using diagrams and dictionaries.
 They want immediate satisfaction, which means that often, although someone might be able to use a device, they don’t actually know what it is or how it works.
 For example, what is a circuit breaker?
 I’m sure many of you know, but for the rest, let’s take a moment to look at that old switchboard device hiding in your basement.
-Electrician 24 hours Melbourne working and risking their lives to fix the issue in your electricity they should get enough pay for this.
+Emergency electrician Melbourne working and risking their lives to fix the issue in your electricity they should get enough pay for this.

 What is a Circuit Breaker?